 Martin Seligman: A Little Background

 One of Seligman’s forerunners, Abraham Maslow, helped to call attention to humanistic psychology, which focused on human strengths and potential rather than neuroses and pathologies.
 Yet, Maslow was an intuitively inspired theorist with little methodologically sound, empirical evidence to support his claims.
-The next generation of psychologists such as Seligman, Ed Diener and Mihaly Csiskzenmihalyi are working to scientifically study the effects of positive emotions and the ways in which they affected health, performance and overall life satisfaction.
+The next generation of psychologists such as Seligman, Ed Diener, and Mihaly Csiskzenmihalyi are working to scientifically study the effects of positive emotions and the ways in which they affect health, performance, and overall life satisfaction.
 More importantly for us, their studies have shown that happiness can be taught and learned.

 The Three Dimensions of Happiness

-[Positive Psychology] takes you through the countryside of pleasure and gratification, up into the high country of strength and virtue, and finally to the peaks of lasting fulfillment: meaning and purpose (Seligman 2002, p.
-61).
+Positive Psychology] takes you through the countryside of pleasure and gratification, up into the high country of strength and virtue, and finally to the peaks of lasting fulfillment: meaning and purpose

 The Pleasant Life: Past, Present & Future